kjentech/CyberArk/README.md

-# kjentech's CyberArk scripts and procedures
+# kjen's CyberArk scripts and procedures

 DISCLAIMER: These scripts are in no way ready for production use.
 If you're interested in what you see, keep in mind that these scripts are useful snippets that you can apply to your own scripts.